-The following graph sets forth the closing values of the Index on the last business day of each year from 1947 through 2002, as published by Standard & Poor's.
-The historical performance of the Index should not be taken as an indication of future performance, and no assurance can be given that the value of the Index will not decline and thereby reduce or eliminate the Redemption Amount which may be payable to holders of the Notes at the maturity date.
+The following graph sets forth the closing values of the Index on the last business day of each year from 1946 through 2001.
+The historical experience of the Index should not be taken as an indication of future performance and no assurance can be given that the value of the Index will not decline and thereby reduce the Redemption Amount payable to beneficial owners of the Notes at maturity.